Sagar Radia: Career

 He had an early role in Casualty.
 He appeared in Peter Kosminsky’s Britz alongside Riz Ahmed, playing brothers, and had a recurring role in ITV series The Good Karma Hospital.
 He was also understudy to Jesse Eisenberg in the theatre production The Spoils at Trafalgar Studios in London in 2016.

-In 2020, he could be seen as Rishi Ramdani in the HBO series Industry, with the character gaining more screen time in the sophomore season and a series regular in season three in 2024 with the character described as a "fan favourite".
+Since 2020, Radia has played trader Rishi Ramdani in the HBO series Industry.
+The character gained more screen time in the sophomore season and became a series regular in season three in 2024, with the character described as a "fan favourite".
 The episode White Mischief in the third series focused centrally on him, with the episode being praised as a “standout” episode of the series as he struggles with debt, with his character described "as hubristic and greedy as Adam Sandler’s Howard Ratner in Uncut Gems", a film which Radia said he watched prior to filming the episode.

 In 2022, he began production on the interactive romantic comedy video game 10 Dates.
 He appeared in the 2023 British film Unicorns.
 He has a role in BBC Alba Scotland-set drama An t-Eilean (The Island).

+In June of 2026, Radia was announced to join the cast of Joseph Gordon-Levitt's AI Thriller for Netflix.

 Personal life

 A keen football fan, he supports Manchester United.
 He lives in London.
-When he was a struggling actor he worked in retail in the department store Selfridges.
+When he was a struggling actor, he worked at Selfridges.